Uroš Drenović: Alliance with the NDH

 Drenović soon emerged as one of the most important Chetnik leaders in western Bosnia.
 That summer, when order had been established in significant parts of the Italian occupation zone, Drenović and other Chetnik detachment leaders and their principal political spokesmen with Italian Second Army headquarters were recognised by the Italians as auxiliaries.
 Early in the summer the Second Army commander, Generale designato d'armata (acting General) Mario Roatta, allowed for the delivery of arms, munitions, and supplies to the Chetniks.
 Other Chetnik leaders in Bosnia who had concluded alliances with the NDH by June 1942 included Mane Rokvić, Branko Bogunović, Stevo Rađenović and Momčilo Đujić.
-Political scientist Sabrina P. Ramet observed that the cooperation with the NDH must be seen as a function of their mutual fear of the Partisans, and emphasises the uncertainty and distrust that accompanied it.
+Political scientist Sabrina P. Ramet observed that the cooperation with the NDH must be seen as a function of their mutual fear of the Partisans and emphasises the uncertainty and distrust that accompanied it.
 By June, Drenović's Chetniks numbered about 600 men.

+Two thousand Bosnian Chetniks, under the command of Vukašin Marčetić and Drenović, participated in a large German-led anti-Partisan Kozara Offensive in June and July 1942, during which the Chetniks fought alongside NDH troops.

 In 1943, Drenović was awarded the Order of Karađorđe's Star by the exiled King Peter, based on a recommendation by Mihailović.
 Following the Italian capitulation in September 1943, Drenović agreed to the close cooperation of his Chetniks with local German units and was informed at the end of the year that Ustaše units would again be stationed in Serb-inhabited areas.
 In October 1943, a team from the German Brandenburg Division under Oberleutnant Hermann Kirchner began working alongside Drenović's Chetniks in northwest Bosnia, operating forward reconnaissance groups and developing contact with anti-communist farmers to keep an eye on Partisan troop movements.
 There were about 950 Chetniks serving under Drenović that year, positioned around Manjača and Glamoč.
 Drenović had about 400 Chetniks under his command by the following year.
 Drenović was a Chetnik vojvoda (warlord), and his Chetnik band was the only one that the Ustaše trusted fully during the war.